jquense/react-widgets/packages/docs/components/pages/Combobox.api.md

 <EditableExample codeText={require('../examples/value')(widgetName)}/>

-### onChange?{ type: 'function(value: ?mixed)', controllable: "value" }
+### onChange?{ type: 'function(value: ?mixed, metadata: { lastValue, originalEvent? })', controllable: "value" }

 A callback fired when the current `value` changes.
 If the next value is a member of `data` items, the entire data item will be returned.
 If not present, the string value is returned.
+The second argument is an object containing metadata about the change event.

 <EditableExample codeText={require('../examples/onChange')(widgetName)}/>

-### onSelect?{ type: 'function(value: ?mixed)' }
+### onSelect?{ type: 'function(value: ?mixed, metadata: { originalEvent })' }

 This handler fires when an item has been selected from the list.
 It fires before the `onChange` handler, and fires regardless of whether the value has actually changed.